 What to Expect: "Their signature blue-and-tan coat is eerily similar to human hair, often drawing pet parents to add a cute accent bow or barrette along their signature middle part," she says.

 The Standout Feature: "The most beautiful breed of all is actually no breed or, depending on how you look at it, any breed.
 Mixed-breed dogs, lovingly referred to as mutts, allow an endless combination of beautiful traits and features," she says.

-What to Expect: "Your mutt may just be one of a kind—something people will truly stop you on the street to ask you about, which happens daily with my mixed-breed dog, often loosely assigned to a 'corgi-Shiba' combination, an attribution of best guesses from over the years," Stuart notes.
+What to Expect: "Your mutt may just be one-of-a-kind—something people will truly stop you on the street to ask you about, which happens daily with my mixed-breed dog," Stuart notes.
 "Plus, finding a mixed-breed dog is as easy as contacting your local animal shelter or rescue group and determining the right one for your family."